SimpleArt/pyroot/readme.txt

-The function bracket from bracket.py finds a root of a function provided an initial bracket.

-The Bracketing_Methods directory contains functions for each bracketing method available.
+solver contains two main methods: solver.root_in and solver.optimize.

+- solver.root_in finds a bracketed root.

+- solver.optimize finds a bracketed local extrema using solver.root_in.

-For more detailed information, use bracket_help().
+For more information use solver.help().